 Educational Provider: Any organisation providing CLD learning.
 This could be a college, a university or independent training/learning provider.

 Field: the settings where community learning and development practice takes place.

-: students on placement as a result of their college or university programme or a volunteer who may be undertaking learning as part of their work within an organisation.
+CLD Sector: ???????

+Learner: the people/groups that students work with in the Community?

-Placement: the setting and the time that learners are based in agencies and organisations in the field.
+Placement: the setting and the time that Student CLD Practitioners are based in agencies and organisations in the field.

 Placement Provider: an organisation with the ability to support a student CLD practitioner and who has agreed to the complete the plans and programme of learning associated with a practice placement.